How to Choose the Best BJJ Rash Guard For You

 - aerated armpit fabric

-- re-inforced stitching
+- reinforced stitching

-- multi strethc panels
+- multi stretch panels

 So most of these more affordable rash guards may not have these qualities.

 When I trained in this Hawk rash guard I thought it was decent, however after ~2 weeks of training I noticed issues with the seams separate and coming undone by the sleeves.
-While this is an affordable be option be aware that there’s a reason why there’s more expensive rash guards out there
+While this is an affordable option be aware that there’s a reason why there’s more expensive rash guards out there

-7.Dev Ops
+3.Dev Ops

 Another every day rash guard to keep in rotation is this three pack from Dev Ops.

-These are simple rash guards without flair or any of the other qualitys of higher end rash guards.
+These are simple and thin* rash guards without flair or any of the other qualitiess of higher end rash guards.
+In fact, I found it so thin that it was almost see through and showed my tattoos.

-However, remember you are buying a 3 pack of rash guards at a very affordable price.
+I would just remember you are buying a 3 pack of rash guards at a very affordable price.

 Best Ranked BJJ Rash Guards: